 Good evening Mother Lovers,

-For tonight, we show up for you with part two of a three part simple series from our Vagina Whisperer Sara Reardon, PT, DPT, WCS and mother.
+We want you to live in the light and learn how to bounce back with resiliency.
+So tonight, we show up for you with part two of a three part simple series from our Vagina Whisperer Sara Reardon, PT, DPT, WCS and mother.
 Covering painful sex after birth, and how to take care of yourself.

 Love you so BIG!